-The AAP member felt Doctor 1 showed significant bias in favor of making payable Qualifying Diagnoses with no documentation to support the claims and a complete lack of medical judgment to address reported inconsistencies.
+The AAP member felt Doctor 1 showed significant bias in favor of making payable Qualifying to address reported inconsistencies.
 He also noted that the documentation submitted in support of the diagnoses had an "appearance of thoroughness" that might suggest to someone without medical training that all of it was medically valid.